Lynching of Ed Johnson: Rape and trial

+Nevertheless, as news of the alleged crime wave spread, racial fear and tension in the city dramatically increased.

 The Ed Johnson case occurred within this atmosphere of heightened racial fear.
 On January 23, 1906, Nevada Taylor was attacked while walking home from a streetcar stop to the cottage at the Chattanooga Forest Hills Cemetery, which she shared with her father, the cemetery's caretaker.
 She lost consciousness during the attack, and afterwards could remember little beyond the fact that her assailant had been a black man who approached her from behind and wrapped a leather strap around her neck.
 A doctor who examined her shortly after the attack determined that she had been sexually assaulted.

 The search for her attacker was led by Hamilton County Sheriff Shipp.
 The morning after the attack, he arrested James Broaden, a black man fitting Taylor's description of her attacker who worked in the area.
 The next day, he arrested Ed Johnson after receiving a report that he had been witnessed holding a leather strap near the streetcar stop on the night of the attack.

-On the night that Johnson was arrested, a mob of 1500 white Chattanooga metropolitan residents surrounded the prison and demanded that Johnson be handed over to them, along with two other black men accused of capital crimes.
+On the night that Johnson was arrested, a mob of 1500 white Chattanooga metropolitan residents surrounded the prison and demanded that Johnson be handed over to them, along with Westfield and another black man accused of capital crimes.
 Anticipating such an attempt and desiring to protect the prisoner, Sheriff Shipp and Hamilton County Judge Samuel D. McReynolds had evacuated Broaden and Johnson to Nashville, Tennessee, earlier that day to await trial.
 McReynolds spoke to the mob and promised swift justice through the legal system.
 Other local business leaders also spoke.
 The mob reluctantly dispersed, but not before causing significant damage to the jailhouse doors.